Expensify/App/docs/README.md

 ## Add the new page to routes.yml

-Next, add the article to `_data/routes.yml`.
+Next, run the command `npm run createDocsRoutes` to add the article to `_data/routes.yml`.
 Note that hubs contain one or more articles, which may or may not be grouped into sections with other related articles.
+All articles grouped under a section will be under the same subfolder in the hub folder.

+If you have added a new hub, make sure to update the `_routes.yml` with the folder name, title, icon and description of the hub.

 # How the site is deployed
 This site is hosted on GitHub Pages.
 GitHub Pages has a built-in Jekyll integration, and we have it configured such that whenever code is merged to main, GitHub will automatically build the Jekyll site housed in the `/docs` directory and deploy it straight to production.
 The help site is publicly discoverable at https://help.expensify.com/